-In this 2018 movie, a father (Ben Foster) and his 13-year-old daughter “Tom” (Thomasin McKenzie) are living an ideal off-the-grid existence in a vast urban park in Portland, Oregon.
-But then a small mistake derails their lives forever.
-As their idyllic life is shattered, both are put into social services.
-After clashing with their new surroundings, they embark on a journey back to the wild.
+In this 2018 movie, a man named Will (Ben Foster) and his 13-year-old daughter “Tom” (Thomasin McKenzie) are living an idyllic off-the-grid existence in a vast urban park in Portland, Oregon.
+That is, until a small mistake derails their way of life.
+Both are put into social services and must adjust to new surroundings – but can they?

 The lush fern forest scenery in this movie is gorgeous!
-It’s fascinating to observe how adeptly Will and Tom live in the woods, collecting water and gathering food.
-The opening sequence unfolds with almost no dialogue, giving us an intimate sense of the their routines.
-It’s interesting to see how much more comfortable they are there than in traditional housing.
-They live in isolation, only entering town occasionally for food and supplies.
-But with no exposition, the viewer is left wondering… Where is the mom?
+It’s fascinating to observe how adeptly father and daughter live in the woods, collecting water and gathering food.
+The opening sequence unfolds with almost no dialogue, giving us an intimate sense of their routine.
+Will and Tom live in isolation, only entering town occasionally for food and supplies.
+It’s interesting how comfortable they are outdoors without a roof over their heads, rather than in traditional housing.
+But with no exposition, we are left wondering… Where is the mom?
 Why are they living in the woods?
-How long have they been living there?
+How long have they been there?

 The ultimate wildschooler, Tom lives in freedom surrounded by nature.
 She has learned plenty of survival skills from her dad, a military veteran, who appears to have been in Special Forces or something.
-But Tom is certainly no uncivilized jungle girl; she has a nice gentle soul.
+But Tom is certainly no uncivilized jungle girl; she’s a nice gentle soul.
 We see her reading an encyclopedia that she brought into the woods, and she is particularly enamored with the entry on seahorses.
-Her fondness for animals turns into a minor theme throughout the movie.
+Unfortunately, her study time is interrupted when their camp is discovered and they are whisked away.